barrettotte/IBMi-Book/preface/about.md

 ## Source Code
-I just have a huge dump of source code in an IBMi-like folder structure here https://github.com/barrettotte/IBM-RPG .
+All of the code will be embedded on the pages of this book in a readable format.
+As far as source goes, I just have a huge dump of source code in an IBMi-like folder structure here https://github.com/barrettotte/IBM-RPG .
-If for some reason you wanted to see it as a file instead of code embedded on a page.

 ## Special Thanks